Christina El Moussa Debuts New Hair, Tarek Claims He’s In A Mid-Life Crisis

 Go ahead with your bad self, Tarek!

 Meanwhile, in a different report for E!
-News, Christina El Moussa also debuted a whole new hair style, which you can see below.
+News, Christina El Moussa also debuted a whole new hairstyle, which you can see below.

 So great seeing @christinaelmoussa again!
 She makes our job easy since she is such a beautiful canvas to work on.
 Hair by Niki, makeup by Anna. ???? #nikimoonsalon #christinaelmoussa #fliporflop #hgtv #modernsalon #btcpics #Chicago